opensearch-project/project-website/_community_members/kentonparton.md

 redirect_from: '/authors/kentonparton/'
 ---

-Kenton Parton is a Technical Lead at EBSCO Information Services, where he oversees transaction logging and other business intelligence processes with his awesome team.
+Kenton Parton is a Senior Software Engineer II at EBSCO Information Services, where he oversees transaction logging and other business intelligence processes with his awesome team.